sitrucp/covid_who_vaccine_landscape/README.md

     table-8.csv
     table-9.csv

-The extraction was very fast and excellent quality.
-The only clean-ups required were to fix up the column headers and do strip trailing white spaces on all text.

-Afterwards I imported the csv files into Pandas dataframes to do the clean up and additionally split the table data into two separate dataframes (vaccines and treatments).
+The Python code in this repository was used to combine the table csv files, clean up data and split it into two datasets, vaccines and treatments.

-The Python code I used to clean up the table data is in Github.

-The data included in the WHO Draft landscape of COVID-19 candidate vaccines PDF tables are shown below.
+The columns included in the WHO Draft landscape of COVID-19 candidate vaccines PDF tables are shown below.

 *Vaccine columns*